CEFCU Stadium: Stadium history

 CEFCU stadium officially opened in 1933 as a 4,000-seat facility.
 The stadium featured large berms on the east, west, north and south sides of the field, which gave the stadium a "sunken bowl" appearance.
 The stadium's seating capacity was increased to 8,500 in 1936, and later expanded incrementally to a total seating capacity of just over 18,000 by 1948.
 The most recent additions came in the 1980s when the capacity of the stadium was expanded from approximately 18,000 to just over 31,000 by adding end zone bleachers, an upper deck and boxes on the west side.

 In 1998, the field was widened and other renovations were carried out for the San Jose Earthquakes soccer team in accordance with official FIFA regulations.
 As a result of these renovations, parts of the stands closest to the playing field were removed, thus lowering available seating for all sports to 30,456.

+On January 13, 2007, the San Jose Mercury News reported that the city of San Jose, San Jose State University and the San Jose Earthquakes owners were in negotiations to demolish Spartan Stadium and build a new stadium just to the east.
+The new facility, to have 22,000 permanent seats but be expandable to a capacity of 30,000 for single games, would have been privately built by Lewis Wolff and John Fisher, the primary owners of the Earthquakes, with San Jose State providing the needed land.
+Additionally, the team and the university would build community soccer fields across Senter Road in Kelley Park using San Jose municipal bond money that had been approved years earlier for the purpose but never spent.
+The plan was for the new version of the San Jose Earthquakes to play in Spartan Stadium during the 2008 MLS season, then move into the new stadium in 2009.
+Plans for the stadium collapsed on April 19, 2007 after the Earthquakes and SJSU could not come to an agreement on revenue sharing.

-Seating capacity remained at 30,456 until 2019, when it was temporarily reduced to 21,520 as part of a massive east-side stadium renovation project.
-The project is scheduled to be completed in August 2023.
+Seating capacity remained at 30,456 until 2019, when it was temporarily reduced to 21,520 as part of a massive east-side stadium renovation project that included construction of the $70 million Spartan Athletic Center.

 In August 2016, Citizens Equity First Credit Union purchased sole naming rights to Spartan Stadium for $8.7 million.
 The deal between CEFCU and San José State University will last for 15 years.
 SJSU was the first university in the California State University system and second university in the state of California to strike such a deal.
 The CEFCU sponsorship deal marked the third such arrangement among the 12 Mountain West Conference football members.
 The $8.7 million payout will primarily be used for athletic scholarships, athletics operations, and athletics facilities.